A Resource Links Page

 FreeGeek: a recyclery for technology, mainly computers and associated electronics.
 They charge fees for accepting certain items like old bulky monitors; they give computers free of charge to certain folks, and offer discounts on refurbished computers and accessories to the general public.

-The Co-Op: Most places have at least one cooperative grocery.
-Re-use your containers to buy bulk food, soap, and other products; many co-ops accept unusual items for recycling, including donated containers for use by other customers.
+The Co-Op: Most areas have at least one cooperative grocery.
+Re-use your containers to buy bulk food, soap, and other products.
+Many co-ops accept unusual items for recycling, including donated containers for use by other customers.
 Some have bulletin boards for other community connections.
 Most support other local businesses like market gardens, flower growers, retail crafts and forest products, cooking classes, or even yoga and dance instruction.
 Try People's Food Co-Op, Alberta Street Co-Op, Food Front, Food Fight, locally-owned groceries like Big City Produce, or even health-oriented commercial grocers like New Seasons Markets, Wild Oats/Nature's, and Whole Foods Marketplace.

 Education and Cultural:

-- OMSI keeps a stockroom of donated craft & science resources available to its educators; it's also open to classroom teachers by arrangement.
-Includes glass lenses, some labware, the usual household extras like plastic tubs, babyfood jars, cardboard tubes, etc.
+- OMSI used to keep a stockroom of donated craft & science resources, available to educators and classroom teachers by arrangement.
+Included glass lenses, some labware, the usual household extras like plastic tubs, babyfood jars, cardboard tubes, etc.

-- DIY Network, ancestralways.net, village building convergence vbc.cityrepair.org, and other groups offer free and low-cost gatherings for learning new crafts, trades, and creative ways to use scraps and reclaimed materials.
+- DIY Network, MakerSpace, village building convergence vbc.cityrepair.org, and other groups offer free and low-cost gatherings for learning new crafts, trades, and creative ways to use scraps and reclaimed materials.